NixOS/nix.dev/maintainers/google-season-of-docs-2023.md

 for the remaining phases.

-Since sufficiently complete and up-to-date reference documentation is the prerequisite for tutorials, work on that part should start immediately, guided by the Nix expert.

-### Writing

-In the writing phase, contributors will go off to write the tutorials on their selected or assigned topics.
-They will consult with the domain experts on a regular basis, and make brief written progress reports for later use in the evaluation phase and the final report.
-Domain experts are expected to be available to answer contributors' questions and assist with solving problems.

-Additional routines are possible and recommended:
-- Pair writing sessions
-- Crowd review sessions
-- Knowledge and experience sharing sessions

-### Review
+### Design

-The purpose of the review phase is to reserve time for making and addressing asynchronous reviews (we expect that community members and new users will provide early feedback), and possibly resolving technical issues.
-Depending on progress, usability studies may begin here, as well as preparations for evaluating success criteria.
+Implement the project according to the detailed plan based on the [proposed scope](#scope).

 ### Evalation

-The evaluation phase is for measuring progress success, reflecting on what has been done, compiling a final report, and debriefing.
+The evaluation phase is for [measuring project success](#measure-of-success), reflecting on what has been done, compiling a final report, and debriefing.

+### (optional) Writing

+In case we are done early, the writing phase will be there to fulfill the [stretch goal](#stretch-goal).
+Depending on motivation and available capacity, the group may create one or multiple articles to become part of the learning journey.
+Authors will consult with the domain experts on a regular basis.

 ## Roles